 - Boat marinas

 For more information about Chase rewards categories, see your Reserve card’s terms and conditions.

 How to track your travel credit usage

-Whether you know it or not, chances are good that you’ve already used at least part of your travel credit, especially since Chase has added gas and groceries to its list of eligible expenses through June 30, 2021.
+Whether you know it or not, chances are good that you’ve already used at least part of your travel credit.
 But if you’re not sure where you stand, all you have to do is log into the Chase Ultimate Rewards portal and check the dashboard for your Reserve card.

 You can also view when your travel credit resets so that you can plan your purchases accordingly and be sure no portion goes unused.